rocketengin/ethereum-course-manual-scripts/README.md

 Use this repository to follow along in Day 3 of the [14 Day Blockchain Developer](http://courses.rocketengin.com) course.
 It isn't of much use on its own, and is intended to be the foundation for getting started on the Service Marketplace decentralized app that is built through the course.

-You have multiple options for pulling down this code base, Download or Clone, please choose what your more confortable.
+You have multiple options for pulling down this code base, Download, or Clone.

 ## Option: Download